MaxIV-KitsControls/lib-maxiv-dsconfig/README.txt

 Some less useful flags:

- --no-valudation (-v) skips the JSON validation step.
-If you know what you're doing, this may be useful as the validation is very strict although the tool itself is more forgiving.
+ --no-validation (-v) skips the JSON validation step.
+If you know what you're doing, this may be useful as the validation is very strict, while the tool itself is more forgiving.
 Watch out for unexpected behavior though; you're on your own!
+It's probably a better idea to fix your JSON, though.

  --dbcalls (-d) prints out all the Tango database API calls that were, or would have been, made to perform the changes.
 This is mostly handy for debugging problems.